 Prices vary and are dependent on the number of people in the group, the type of vehicle selected and any customisations requested.
 Please check whether the tour selected is wheelchair accessible because some of the terrain is uneven and certain areas may not have wheelchair accessibility ramps.

 A quick Google search reveals that similar regular private Cape Peninsula tours are priced online at US$325 for two people, before customisations.

 There are so many things to do in Cape Town and this Cape Peninsula tour includes the following must see places in Cape Town:

 - Pick up and drop off in a vehicle of your choice.
 Please note that prices vary and are subject to availability.

 - Professional guide

-- Entrance fees to Cape of Good Hope Nature Reserve and Boulders Beach penguin colony.
+- Entrance fees to Cape of Good Hope Nature Reserve for a Cape Point tour and to Boulders Beach penguin colony.

 - A visit to Groot Constantia or Kirstenbosch National Botanical Gardens.
 We decided against Kirstenbosch National Botanical Gardens due to the gloomy and rainy weather.

 - Boat trip to Duiker Island (Seal Island) from Hout Bay